lkuper/dissertation/dissertation/jfp-reviews-notes.md

 addition of handlers/quiescence, and that's also the thing that makes it more expressive.

-However, what we *could* do to simplify matters is use arbitrary update operations in the original calculus, lambdaLVar.
-This would make lambdaLVar a tiny bit more complicated, since we would have to parameterize the calculus by U.  But, it would make for a smaller leap from lambdaLVar to lambdaLVish.
-Also, showing determinismn for lambdaLVar plus arbitrary update would show that it's not the arbitrary update in lambdaLVish that's the source of nondeterminism.
+What we've done to simplify matters, though, is add arbitrary update operations to the original calculus, lambdaLVar.
+This makes lambdaLVar a tiny bit more complicated, since we have to parameterize the calculus by U.  But it makes for a smaller leap from lambdaLVar to lambdaLVish, and it demonstrate that the arbitrary update operations in lambdaLVish are not the source of nondeterminism.

 The way things are set up in the paper now are something of an accident of history.
 When we developed LVars, we first came up with